phaserjs/phaser/README.md

 We have a [Getting Started Guide](http://phaser.io/getting-started-js.php) which covers all you need to begin developing games with Phaser.
 From setting up a web server to picking an IDE to coding your first game.

-Lynda.com have published a free video course: [HTML5 Game Development with Phaser](http://www.lynda.com/Phaser-tutorials/HTML5-Game-Development-Phaser/163641-2.html)
+Lynda.com have published a free **video course**: [HTML5 Game Development with Phaser](http://www.lynda.com/Phaser-tutorials/HTML5-Game-Development-Phaser/163641-2.html)

 We wrote a comprehensive [How to Learn Phaser](http://gamedevelopment.tutsplus.com/articles/how-to-learn-the-phaser-html5-game-engine--gamedev-13643) guide for GameDevTuts+  which covers finding tutorials, examples and support.

-Although it's currently a bit of a wall of text we urge you to check out the "News" section of the [Phaser web site][http://phaser.io].
+Although it's currently a bit of a "wall of text" we urge you to check out the **News** section of the [Phaser web site](http://phaser.io).
 You'll find fresh links *daily* including loads of tutorials.

 ### Learn by Example